USGS-R/geolakes/README.md

 plotSparklinesBarchart()
 ```

-This function will create the the barchart with sparklines figure and save it as a PNG in `figures/`.
+This function will create the barchart with sparklines figure and save it as a PNG in `figures/`.

 </br>